nikitavoloboev/data/open-source/github/github-actions.md

 ## Other

-- [primer/deploy](https://github.com/primer/deploy) - Deploy to Now from GitHub Actions with useful aliases.
+- [Deploy Now](https://github.com/primer/deploy) - Deploy to Now from GitHub Actions with useful aliases.

 ## Links